Protein Expression in Pichia pastoris

 Typical expression vectors for Pichia pastoris contain the following elements:

-- Strong promoter: such as methanol inducible AOX1 promoter, or strong constitutive GAP promoter.
+- Strong promoter: such as methanol inducible AOX1 promoter, or strong constitutive promoters (such as GAP1).

 - Signal peptide to direct protein secretion: such as α-factor signal peptide.